karbassi/Custom-Form-Elements/README.md

 * `checkboxHeight` and `radioHeight` should all be set to 1/4th the sprite height.
 * `selectWidth` is the width of the select box image.
 * Remember that `select` elements cannot be `readonly`; they can be `disabled` though.
+* As of jQuery 1.4.2, there is an [open bug](http://dev.jquery.com/ticket/7071) pertaining to jQuery, VML, and IE. Version 0.5+ of this script has a work around.

 Example
 --------